H-1B1 visa

 The U.S.-Chile Free Trade Agreement and the U.S.-Singapore Free Trade Agreement led to the creation of a special category of visas only available to citizens of Chile or Singapore.

-A prospective H-1B1 worker may apply for a visa directly at a U.S. Consulate or Embassy.
-The visa applicant must bring a certified LCA that the employer has obtained, along with a written offer letter from the prospective U.S. employer describing the job, the anticipated length of stay and terms of pay.
+A prospective H-1B1 worker with a sponsoring employer may apply for a visa directly at a U.S. Consulate or Embassy.
+The visa applicant must bring a certified LCA that the employer has obtained, along with an offer letter from the prospective U.S. employer describing the offered job, the anticipated length of stay and terms of pay.
 The visa applicant must bring evidence that they meet the education requirements for H-1B1 status and for their particular offered job.

 Labor Condition Application

 Before an H-1B1 petition can be filed or an H-1B1 visa applied for, the employer must obtain certification of a Labor Condition Application (“LCA”).
-The LCA is part of the foreign labor certification process overseen by the Department of Labor's Employment and Training Administration (ETA).
-The employer (or their immigration counsel) must submit an electronic Form 9035E to the U.S. Department of Labor.
-Electronic filing is the standard method for submitting LCAs, and filing electronic applications requires reliable internet access.
-All LCAs must be submitted through the iCERT Portal System unless an exception is granted.
-Employers without internet access or with physical disabilities may request special permission to file by mail, and must submit a written request to the Department of Labor before filing.
-Technical support and LCA help are available via e-mail for employers needing assistance with the electronic filing process.
+The LCA is part of the foreign labor certification process overseen by the U.S. Department of Labor.
+The employer or their immigration counsel must submit a Form 9035E to the U.S. Department of Labor through the Foreign Labor Application Gateway aka FLAG system (which replaced iCERT in recent years).
+Electronic filing is the standard method for submitting LCAs.
 An LCA cannot be approved unless the Department of Labor can verify the employer’s Federal Employer Identification Number (FEIN).

 Licensure is Not a Prerequisite to H-1B1 Admission

 An H-1B1 worker is expected to comply with licensure requirements following admission where their profession requires a state license.
-It is not required that the H-1B1 worker obtain a license to practice in their field in the U.S. before they commence their H-1B1 status.
+It is not required that the H-1B1 worker obtain a license to practice in their field in the U.S. before getting their H-1B1 visa or entering the U.S. in H-1B1 status.

 Comparison to H-1B Visa

 The H-1B1 visa and the H-1B visa are both designed to allow U.S. employers to temporarily employ foreign workers in specialty occupations that require the theoretical and practical application of highly specialized knowledge.
-However, there are important distinctions between these two nonimmigrant worker categories that employers and foreign workers should understand.
+However, there are important distinctions between these two nonimmigrant worker categories.

 One of the most significant differences is eligibility based on nationality.
 The H-1B1 visa is exclusively available to citizens of Chile and Singapore, reflecting the provisions of the U.S.-Chile and U.S.-Singapore Free Trade Agreements.
 In contrast, the H-1B visa is open to qualifying foreign workers from any country, making it a broader option for employers seeking to fill professional positions with individuals who possess specialized knowledge in a specific specialty.

 The annual number of visas available also differs.
-The H-1B program is subject to an annual cap of 65,000 visas, with an additional 20,000 available for those holding a U.S. master’s degree or higher.
-The H-1B1 visa, on the other hand, has a separate annual cap of 6,800, with 1,400 visas allocated to Chile and 5,400 to Singapore.
-Unused H-1B1 numbers may be added back to the H-1B pool for the following fiscal year, but the caps are strictly enforced under current laws.
+The H-1B program is subject to an annual cap of 65,000 visas, with an additional 20,000 available for those holding a master's degree or higher from a qualifying U.S. institution of higher education.
+The H-1B1 visa has a separate annual cap of 6,800, with 1,400 visas allocated to Chile and 5,400 to Singapore.
+Whereas in recent years the H-1B cap has been completely filled as soon as registration opens each year, necessitating a lottery to see who can actually submit a petition, H-1B1 has much less demand and visas are typically available year-round.

 Both the H-1B and H-1B1 visas require the position to qualify as a specialty occupation, meaning the job must require at least a bachelor’s degree or its equivalent in a field directly related to the position.
 Employers must file a Labor Condition Application (LCA) with the Department of Labor, attesting that they will pay the prevailing wage for the occupation and maintain working conditions that do not adversely affect U.S. workers.
 The LCA process is a critical step in ensuring compliance with the Immigration and Nationality Act, which is designed to protect both foreign and domestic workers.

 The application process for both visas involves submitting supporting documentation, including proof of education, specialized knowledge, and a certified LCA.
-For the H-1B visa, employers file a petition (Form I-129) with U.S. Citizenship and Immigration Services (USCIS), while H-1B1 applicants can often apply directly at U.S. consular sections abroad, streamlining the process for qualifying foreign workers from Chile and Singapore.
+For the H-1B visa, employers file a petition (Form I-129) with USCIS, while H-1B1 applicants typically apply directly at U.S. Embassy or Consulate abroad, without getting a petition approval from USCIS.
 Both categories require employers to file electronic applications and maintain compliance with Department of Labor regulations.

 Validity periods also differ.
-The H-1B visa is typically granted for up to three years and can be extended for a total of six years, with certain exceptions for those pursuing permanent residency.
-The H-1B1 visa is generally issued for up to 18 months, with admissions to the U.S. granted in one-year increments.
-Extensions are possible, but must be filed in accordance with current laws and regulations, and are typically granted in one-year increments.
+The H-1B visa is typically granted for three years and can be extended for a total of six years, with more extensions allowed for those who hit certain milestones in the green card process.
+The H-1B1 visa is generally issued for up to 18 months, with admissions to the U.S. granted for one year at a time.

 Extending H-1B1 Status